 Miliary TB is most common among

-Symptoms include fever, chills, weakness, malaise, and often progressive dyspnea.
+Symptoms of miliary TB include fever, chills, weakness, malaise, and often progressive dyspnea.
 Intermittent dissemination of tubercle bacilli may lead to a prolonged fever of unknown origin (FUO).
 Bone marrow involvement may cause anemia, thrombocytopenia, or a leukemoid reaction.

 Infection of the kidneys may manifest as pyelonephritis (eg, fever, back pain, pyuria) without the usual urinary pathogens on routine culture (sterile pyuria).
 Infection commonly spreads to the bladder and, in men, to the prostate, seminal vesicles, or epididymis, causing an enlarging scrotal mass.
 Infection may spread to the perinephric space and down the psoas muscle, sometimes causing an abscess on the anterior thigh.